R/V Robert Gray

 2024

-Acquired by THE Voyagers Club, recommissioned for Flag Expeditions
+Acquired by THE Voyagers Club, recommissioned for Expeditions

 Specs & Layout